ECTS

 Objectives

-This module aims to provide a solid training in human genetics focusing on the molecular and mechanistic aspects of diseases and addressing the risk factors and strategies developed to remedy these diseases.it relies on teacher-researchers and researchers from both the Faculty of Medicine and the Faculty of Science to show the coherence between basic research and research applied to medicine.
+This module aims to provide solid training in human genetics, focusing on the molecular and mechanistic aspects of diseases and addressing risk factors and strategies developed to treat these diseases.
+It draws on faculty and researchers from both the Faculty of Medicine and the Faculty of Science, demonstrating the consistency between fundamental research and research applied to medicine.

--critical thinking during the oral presentation of a scientific article
+-critical thinking skills during the oral presentation of a scientific article

 genetics/cellular and molecular biology/genomics/cellular metabolism